seralexeev/xrabbit.dev/README.md

 date: 16-07-2025
 ```

-How annoying it is that nvidia tests jetpack so badly.
-Yesterday I finally broke my jetson and decided to flash it again.
-After an hour the fresh jetpack couldn't launch chrome or any other browser.
-After a couple of hours talking to chat gpt and claude I got nowhere except installing chrome from flatpak.
+It’s so annoying how badly nvidia tests jetpack.
+Yesterday I finally broke my jetson and decided to reflash it from scratch.
+After an hour the fresh jetpack couldn’t launch chrome or any other browser.
+After a couple hours chatting with chat gpt and claude, all I got was installing chrome from flatpak.

-I decided to try gemini + deep research this morning and it was just 🔥.
-The problem is in snap and the simplest way to solve it is to rollback snap to the previous version.
-This is already the second time when a very simple use case breaks in jetpack and is solved by simply rolling back versions.
+This morning I decided to try gemini + deep research and it was straight 🔥.
+The problem is in snap and the simplest way to fix it is to roll snap back one version.
+This is already the second time when a really basic use case breaks in jetpack and gets fixed by just rolling back versions.

 ---